pramnora/creative-computing/README.md

 What I learned was...

-Abobe Illustrators files can be saved using multiple different formats, including:-
+Abobe Illustrator files can be saved using multiple different formats, including:-

 -- [.ai] The native Adobe Illustrator format file (this means you can open it/and, continue editing that same file)
 -- [.pdf] Adobe portable document format file
 -- [.svg]/ Scaleable Vector file
+-- and, more...

 ----